openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 However, an exhaustive `switch` is not guaranteed to remain so, because it is possible to evolve `sealed` types over time to acquire new permitted subtypes.
-This means that switches over a `sealed` type that were exhaustive when they were written, may no longer be exhaustive, because they no longer cover all possible cases.
+This means that switches over a `sealed` type that were exhaustive when they were written, may no longer be exhaustive, because they no longer cover all possible values.
 The language provides a variety of static and dynamic tools for confidently navigating these transitions.